 We don’t travel without travel insurance and neither should you.
 You never know what can happen in a foreign country and it’s best to be prepared.
 World Nomads provides good short term coverage.

 Transport to and around Cyprus

 Getting to Cyprus from mainland Europe has never been cheaper with budget airlines such as RyanAir servicing the island.
 Paphos city buses run €1.50 one-way.
 While long distance buses to another city typically cost around €7.
-An automatic rental car in the goes from €15 a day in the low season up to €35 a day in the higher seasons (automatic) and will ensure you get to all the best places in Cyprus.
+An automatic rental car can go for €15 a day in the low season up to €35 a day in the higher seasons (automatic) and will ensure you get to all the best places in Cyprus.
+Knowing how to drive a manual car will get you better prices in Europe.
 If you’re traveling as a group it is worth your while to hire a car for your trip.
 Our best experiences have been with SiXT.
-Check prices here.
+Check car rental prices here.